An LA Crime Story

 He laughed, “There’s more money in–” his waving gesture referenced the room – the

-“booze and sex”.
+“booze and women”.
 But there was something else.
 Another reason he’d given up the sunny cafe.
 Here

 there were “No kids allowed.”